 In 1901, age 14, Hugh was living at home in Brixton, still on Aytown Rd, with his parents, and a lodger (a 31 year old chemist).

-In 1912, age 25, he joined the Queen Victoria’s Rifles.
+In 1912, age 25, Hugh joined the Queen Victoria’s Rifles.
 Two years later, on 2 May 1914, Hugh married Pollie (née Pimley).
 They had a son, Robert, though he is not recognised in the Pension Record so had perhaps died.

-Buried Ramparts Cemetery, Lille Gate.
+He is buried in Ramparts Cemetery, Lille Gate.

-Sources: De Ruvignys’, Census Returns 1901,1911.
-Findagrave, WFA Pension Records on Fold3.
+Sources: De Ruvignys’, English Census Returns 1901,1911.
+Findagrave, The Western Front Association Pension Records on Fold3 by Ancestry.